List of The Land Before Time characters: Bron

 Bron, voiced by Kiefer Sutherland (X) and Cam Clarke (TV series), and Scott Whyte (XIV) is a brown Apatosaurus, the father of Littlefoot, the adoptive father of Shorty, and the son-in-law of Grandpa and Grandma Longneck.
 He first appears in The Land Before Time X: The Great Longneck Migration, wherein Bron reveals that he was separated from his wife and in-laws before Littlefoot hatched.
 Although Littlefoot and Bron are affectionate, they separate at the end of the film, promising to reunite.
-Bron eventually fulfills this in the TV episode "The Big Longneck Test", in which he administers a series of difficult tasks to Littlefoot.
+Bron eventually fulfills this in the TV episode "The Big Longneck Test", in which he tests Littlefoot's skills at leadership.

 He reappears in the 14th film Journey of The Brave, where he is trapped near a volcano and is hurt, which urges Littlefoot and his friends to journey there to rescue him.
-He is shown to have great admiration for Littlefoot's friends and is proud of the children's will to save him.
+He is shown to have great admiration for Littlefoot's friends and is deeply proud of the children's determination to save him.

 Hyp, Mutt and Nod

-Hyp, Mutt and Nod are a trio of adolescent dinosaurs, who first appeared in The Land Before Time III: The Time of the Great Giving, in which they often quarrel with Littlefoot, Cera, and the others.
-It is also implied and later revealed near the end of the film that Hyp the gray Hypsilophodon, behaves in this manner because of the aggressive treatment that he receives from his father.
-His lackey, Mutt the green Muttaburrasaurus, is shown to be much softer-hearted, as well as dim-witted, whereas Hyp's other lackey, Nod the green Nodosaurus, frequently emphasizes Hyp's statements, as well as allowing him to ride on his back.
+Hyp, Mutt and Nod are a trio of adolescent dinosaurs, who first appeared in The Land Before Time III: The Time of the Great Giving, in which they often bully Littlefoot, Cera, and the others.
+It is also implied and later revealed near the end of the film that Hyp the gray Hypsilophodon behaves in this manner because of the aggressive treatment that he receives from his father.
+His lackey, Mutt the Muttaburrasaurus, is shown to be much softer-hearted, as well as dim-witted, whereas Hyp's other lackey, Nod the Nodosaurus, frequently emphasizes Hyp's statements, as well as allowing him to ride on his back.
 They become friends with the others after all eight cooperate against a pack of "Fast Biters".

 The trio appear again in the season one finale of the television series, "The Great Egg Adventure".

 In the film, they were voiced by Whit Hertford (Hyp), Jeff Bennett (Mutt), and Scott Menville (Nod).
 In the TV series, Bennett and Menville resume their roles, but Hyp is voiced by Mikey Kelley.